Guide To Visiting The North Rim of the Grand Canyon

 There are a few other options outside of the park to camp at, including:

-If you’re new to dispersed camping, you might enjoy our article about primitive (dispersed) camping.
+If you’re new to dispersed camping, you might enjoy learning more with our article about (dispersed) camping.

 North Rim Scenic Drive Overlook

-This part of the park closes because of the snowpack since it is located at an elevation of over 8,000 feet.
+This part of the park closes because of the snowpack.

-The weather at the North Rim will be cooler in the mornings; temperatures will warm up as the day goes on, then cool off again in the evenings.
-There might be an afternoon rain shower or even a snowstorm depending on if you are visiting in May or October.
+The weather at the North Rim is cooler in the mornings.
+Temperatures warm up as the day goes on and cool off again in the evenings.
+For example, whether you are visiting in May or October, there might be an afternoon rain shower or even a snowstorm.

-We visited at the beginning of June one year, and it was cold, and there was an evening thunderstorm.
+We visited at the beginning of June one year, and it was cold, with an evening thunderstorm.

-Before you go, check out the Grand Canyon National Park Service weather and road conditions.
+Before you go, check out the weather and road conditions.

 Ashlee & Pablo